AuthenticFF/jumpstart/README.md

 * Update package.json, adding any additional NPM packages we want
 * Install our NPM Packages, run `$ npm install`

-* Update bower.json, adding any additional JS plugins we want to use.
-* Install our bower files, run `$ bower install`

 * Update your pre-commit githook to lint JS before commiting, run `$ grunt hookmeup`